Home

 Since variations in any of these parameters will result in differences between the observed and the calculated values of the measurements used, dynamical relationships can be obtained which will allow the estimation of these parameters.
 These relationships are simply the partial derivatives of the measurements with respect to the parameter set to be adjusted.

-The set of measurements modeled by MicroCosm® include:
+The set of measurements modeled by MicroCosm® POD include:

 • Topocentric right ascension and declination of the satellite,

-• Laser, radar and GPS range (including single, double and triple differences),
+• Laser, radar and GNSS range (including single, double and triple differences),

 • Range rates or Dopplers (including single and double differences),